Cold Case (film): Plot

 Now alerted Haritha goes to Medha's home to clean up the evidence.
 While she was there alone, she sees the same refrigerator that she had used to store Eva's remains and then, Haritha is killed when the refrigerator explodes.
 In the final scenes, we see Medha saying she was right about her beliefs that the refrigerator was possessed with Eva's soul.
 Sathyajith tells her that there would always be a conflict between faith and logic, as a police officer he can only rely on logic and terms this incident as an extraordinary accident.
 Later at Medha's ancestral house, her dead sister's picture breaks into pieces after Medha plays her radio.

 Production

 Development

-In September 2020 Prithviraj Sukumaran was reported to play the lead in an investigative thriller film produced by Anto Joseph, and cinematographer Tanu Balak was assigned to helm the project, making his directorial debut.
-Sreenath V. Nath scripted the film's story and screenplay, which is based on real-life incidents, although being stated by the makers as a fictional project and the team added that the film does not have action sequences.
-Cinematographer Jomon T. John, was the first crew member to be announced as part of the technical department, as the rest of the cast and crew were yet to be revealed.
-Aditi Balan was assigned as the female protagonist, whose character was based on journalism.
-Another cinematographer, Girish Gangadharan, joined the team, as did music composer, Prakash Alex, and editor, Shameer Muhammed.
+In September 2020, Prithviraj Sukumaran was reported to play the lead in an investigative thriller directed by cinematographer Tanu Balak in his directorial debut and produced by Anto Joseph.
+Sreenath V. Nath scripted the film, which was reportedly inspired by real-life incidents.
+Aditi Balan was cast as a journalist.

 Filming

-Balak added that Prithviraj's portions were set mostly indoors and the film has mostly few scenes with crowds, which is set in Trivandrum.
-The film was launched on 31 October 2020, without Prithviraj as the actor was quarantined for a week, after being recovered from COVID-19.
-He later joined the shoot on 13 November.
-Stills from the film featuring Prithviraj in a khaki uniform was positively received by fans and the character name was further revealed as ACP M. Sathyajith.
-The first schedule of the film completed on 24 November 2020 and second schedule started subsequently.
-The second schedule was completed on 7 December 2020, by which production has been wrapped within a duration of 36 days.
+Principal photography began on 31 October 2020 in Thiruvananthapuram.
+Prithviraj joined production the following week on 13 November 2020, after having tested positive for COVID-19.
+The first schedule of the film was completed on 24 November 2020.
+Filming wrapped on 7 December 2020, spanning 36 days.

 Music

-The film's soundtrack and score is composed by Prakash Alex and lyrics written by Sreenath V Nath and Anand Sreeraj.
-The music album features two songs "Eeran Mukil" sung by K. S. Harisankar, and Fire sung by Anand Sreeraj which was released on 25 June 2021.
+The film's soundtrack and film score was composed by Prakash Alex with lyrics written by Sreenath V Nath and Anand Sreeraj.
+The music album features two songs "Eeran Mukil" sung by K. S. Harisankar, and Fire sung by Anand Sreeraj, both released on 25 June 2021.